angular/angular/aio/content/guide/ivy-compatibility.md

 - Foreign functions or foreign constants in decorator metadata aren't statically resolvable (previously, you could import a constant or function from another compilation unit, like a library, and use that constant/function in your `@NgModule` definition).

-- Forward references to directive inputs accessed through local refs is no longer supported by default.
+- Forward references to directive inputs accessed through local refs are no longer supported by default.

-- If there is both an unbound class attribute and a [class] binding, the classes in the unbound attribute will also be added (previously, the class binding would overwrite classes in the unbound attribute).
+- If there is both an unbound class attribute and a `[class]` binding, the classes in the unbound attribute will also be added (previously, the class binding would overwrite classes in the unbound attribute).

-- It's not possible to assign values to template-only variables like `item` in `ngFor="let item of items"` (previously, the compiler would ignore these assignments).
+- It is now an error to assign values to template-only variables like `item` in `ngFor="let item of items"` (previously, the compiler would ignore these assignments).

-- It's no longer possible to switch out lifecycle hooks on specific directive instances for testing (instead, modify the lifecycle hook on the directive type).
+- It's no longer possible to overwrite lifecycle hooks with mocks on directive instances for testing (instead, modify the lifecycle hook on the directive type itself).

 - Special injection tokens (e.g. `TemplateRef` or `ViewContainerRef`) return a new instance whenever they are requested (previously, instances of special tokens were shared if requested on the same node).
-This primarily affects testing.
+This primarily affects tests that do identity comparison of these objects.